FIGURE SCULPTURE

 GO TO TOP

 Ecorche (french for removing skin), is an anatomical construction of a flayed figure, exposing the muscles for the purposes of study.
 Artists began human figure ecorche making during the Italian Renaissance.
-Students in this course will begin by sculpting an anatomically accurate skeleton in wax (24”).
+Students in this course will begin by sculpting an anatomically accurate skeleton (24”).
 Through the use of diagrams, Old Master drawings, specially prepared anatomical plaster casts, muscles will be attached according to their respective origins and insertions.
 The result will be a sculpture in its own right that reflects the subtle nuances and interactions between skeletal and muscular form based on artistic anatomy.
 Students can also make an ecorche study of head and arm at a larger scale for a detailed understanding of the anatomical structure of human form.

 Aim: To develop a total artistic and anatomical understanding of the human form from the bones through the muscles to the fatty tissue to the skin in a 3D sculpture on an aluminium armature.